 Some vehicles are equipped with a Lithium Iron Phosphate (LFP) battery that should regularly be charged to 100%.
 Set your charge limit to 100% for daily use, and charge to 100% at least once per week.
 If your vehicle has been parked for longer than a week, charge to 100% at your earliest convenience.

-You can determine if your vehicle has an LFP battery by opening the charging screen in the car and pressing Set Limit.
-If the image of the battery displays "50%" and "100%" then your vehicle is equipped with an LFP battery.
-If the image displays “Daily” and “Trip” instead, then your vehicle is not equipped with an LFP battery.
+You can determine if your vehicle has an LFP battery by opening the charging screen in the vehicle and pressing Set Limit.
+If the charge limit slider displays "Daily" and "Trip", then your vehicle is not equipped with an LFP battery.